 Strategy to Reduce Volume and Speed of Traffic Within Christleton

-- Concerns by a number of residents about the increase in traffic speeds and volumes in 2007 led to the formation of the Christleton Traffic Action Group (CTAG).
+Concerns by a number of residents about the increase in traffic speeds and volumes in 2007 led to the formation of the Christleton Traffic Action Group (CTAG).
 The group undertook extensive surveys of traffic volume and speed as well a consultation with residents.
-The conclusions of this work are set out on the Traffic Archive page of the web site.

 Results of the Traffic Survey

-- The validation meeting with the Area Engineer and the Police accepted the initial recommendations.
+The validation meeting with the Area Engineer and the Police accepted the initial recommendations.
 Following further consideration of the character and mean speeds within the village, however, the validation team agreed to the introduction of a “signed only” limit on sections of Little Heath Road, Plough Lane, Birch Heath Road and Rowton Bridge Road that did not quite meet the 20mph criterion.
 Additional measure would need to be introduced at a later stage if the required level of speed reduction was not achieved.
-The final recommendation of the validation meeting is shown in Image 1 below (which was taken from the “Speed Limit Assessment: Site 087: Christleton” – Cheshire West and Chester Borough Council, May 2015.
+The final recommendation of the validation meeting is shown in Map 1 (which was taken from the “Speed Limit Assessment: Site 087: Christleton” – Cheshire West and Chester Borough Council, May 2015.

 Highways advised the PC that first stage in the process of introducing a 20mph limit would be a demonstration that at least 51% all households who responded to the consultation and lived within the proposed area were in favour.
 This demonstration would need to take the form of a written consultation.

 The consultation was conducted during September 2015.
 The number of consultation forms distributed was 467 of which 277 were returned.
 Of the returned forms 89.5% were in favour and 10.5% were against.
 The PC also decided to implement a 20mph limit rather than a zone, as this would reduce the amount of signage required.